SHARE

 What is a Bill of Materials and its Function?

 In general, the Bill of Materials is a tool that helps companies detail all the requirements for producing an item.
-So, with BOM, the production process becomes more organized.

-For example, if there is an error in raw materials, the BOM can help find where the problem is.
 You also don't need to worry about raw material stocks running out suddenly.
 The BOM ensures you have a complete record of what the requirements are and how much needs to be available.

 Read Also: 5 Important Tips for Restaurant Kitchen Management for Beginners